mgfeller/countdown-timer-v2/README.md

 3. Set your desired countdown duration and warning threshold
 4. Click "Start" to begin the countdown
 5. Use "Pause"/"Resume" to control the timer
+6. Use "Reset" to return to ready state at any time
-6. Timer will show "Completed" when finished
+7. Timer will show "Completed" when finished

 ### Customization
 - Modify `app/page.tsx` to change the main component